kenstandard/ken-js/docs/kenStandard/fact.md

 title: Facts
 ---

 A fact is a combination of a fact ID, subject ID, property ID, and value.
-The Ken fact format is heavily inspired by [RDF Schema](https://en.wikipedia.org/wiki/RDF_Schema).
+The Ken fact format is heavily inspired by [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework).

 **Simplified Json Example**